SBC-Collaboration/SBC-RunControl/docs/project_description.md

 GUI: Start event timer.
 Update event livetime and run livetime.
 Check for max event time to send out trigger.

 ## Modules
 The run control program is organized in modules.
+The main module is responsible for the graphical interface.
+All other modules are launched in their own threads.
+Each module is defined by a python script in the `src/` folder, and one or more instances of a module may be created.
+For example, there are three camera threads, each controlling a camera RPi.